-Summary of St Jerome, Priest, Doctor of the Church.
-Born about 340 at Strido on the Adriatic coast; died in Bethlehem on this day in 420.
-Baptised in Rome while studying the classics, became a hermit in Syria for a time and was ordained a priest.
-Later retained as papal secretary by Saint Damasus (11 December).
+Summary: St Jerome, Priest, Doctor of the Church. died on this day in 420.
 Began work on a new Latin translation of the Bible, known as the Vulgate.
-Finally settling in Bethlehem where he founded monasteries, he devoted himself to studying the Scriptures, writing, and teaching.
-Often irascible and intolerant, he is remembered for his asceticism and scholarship and, above all, for his incomparable service to the word of God.
+Settled in Bethlehem where he founded monasteries, he devoted himself to studying the Scriptures, writing, and teaching, and famous for his incomparable service to the word of God.

 St Jerome is a great favourite of artists and saintly people.
 He is one of the four Latin Doctors of the Church, along with Ambrose, Augustine and Gregory the Great.
 Translator of a definitive edition of the Bible, Jerome deserves our attention because of the importance of this great work in the western church.

 Let us consider Jerome as seeker in the Syrian Desert, debater at the Council of Constantinople, a secretary to the Pope and a mature monk at Bethlehem.

 Jerome was baptised as an adult (aged 18) after his studies in Rome, but it was only when living in Gaul that he recognised his call to a more dedicated Christian life.
 From the middle east the monsticism of St Pachomius was carried by exiles to the west.
 Jerome and a friend decided to make a break with the world by renouncing secular ambition and entering a life of detachment and contemplation.
 The zealous young man convinced his wayward sister to do the same, but her commitment to Christian asceticism seems to have alienated him from his family.